-2. Deciphering the role of epigenetic reprogramming in driving cell plasticity during tumor progression and metastasis
+Deciphering the role of epigenetic reprogramming in driving cell plasticity during tumor progression and metastasis

 Chromatin is organized in biomolecular condensates that compartmentalize the genome function and control gene expression.
 We aim to solve chromatin domains by super-resolution imaging and optogenetic-based tools, to determine the contribution of chromatin compartmentalization and nuclear architecture to the onset and progression of rare genetic disease.
 Many inherited disorders result from mutations in the genes encoding various components of the epigenetic machinery.
-Among others, we are investigating the pathological role of the mutated MLL4 in the aetiology of the Kabuki Syndrome, a multiple congenital anomaly disorder lacking therapeutic options.
-By developing an in vitro disease model system, we are establishing whether the pathogenesis of this disorder depends on the MLL4-associatd epigenetic alterations.
+Among others, we are investigating the pathological role of the mutated MLL4 in the etiology of the Kabuki Syndrome (KS), a multiple congenital anomaly disorder lacking any therapeutic options.
+By developing an in vitro disease model system, we are establishing whether the pathogenesis of this disease depends on the MLL4-associatd epigenetic alterations.
 By using cutting-edge technologies, we are developing new approaches to define the role of chromatin condensates in establishing the nuclear mechanical properties to then exploit novel therapeutic approach to treat KS.
 In this respect, we are interested in dissecting the mechanisms by which the intrinsically disorder regions (IDRs) of MLL4 guide the assembly of transcriptional condensates.

 - Alessio Zippo, PI

-- Sven Beyes, postdoctoral fellow
+- Sven Beyes, Post-doc

-- Sara Lago, postdoctoral fellow
+- Sara Lago, Post-doc

-- Daniela Michelatti, PhD student
+- Daniela Michelatti, Lab manager

 - Sarah D’Annunzio, PhD student

-- Chiara Bernardis, post-graduate student
+- Chiara Bernardis, PhD student

-- Enrico Sebastiani, undergraduate student
+- Lisa Fol, undergraduate student

 - Prof. Giorgio Stassi (Università degli Studi di Palermo, Italy)

-- Prof. Mark Neil (Imperial College, UK)
+- Mark Neil (Imperial College, UK)

 - Prof. Vania Broccoli (San Raffaele Scientific Institute, Italy)